-Here are the children fathered by our 5 Presidents under the Fourth Republic
+Here are the children fathered by our 5 presidents under the Fourth Republic

 Nana Addo Dankwa Akufo-Addo:

-There’s not much information about Akufo-Addo’s daughters who are mostly private but Gyankromah Akufo-Addo who is the oldest daughter who was born and raised up in the United Kingdom (UK).
-She is a product of Akufo-Addo’s first wife, Remi Kayode.
+There’s not much information about Akufo-Addo’s daughters who are mostly private but Gyankromah Akufo-Addo was born and raised up in the United Kingdom (UK).
 She is the director of the Creative Art Council in Ghana.

-Edwina Akufo-Addo is also President Akufo-Addo’s second daughter and the first daughter of Madam Rebecca Akufo-Addo, the First Lady of the land.